Back to articles list Articles Cookbook

 How to Write a Recursive CTE in SQL Server

 SQL Server offers a lot of powerful tools for working with data, including Common Table Expressions (CTEs).
-A CTE is a temporary named result set that you can reference within a SELECT, INSERT, UPDATE, or DELETE statement.
+A CTE is a temporary named result set that you can reference within a SELECT, INSERT, UPDATE, or DELETE statement, often referred to as a CTE query.
 CTEs can break down long queries into smaller, more manageable pieces of logic and make them more readable.

 SQL Server offers recursive Common Table Expressions.
 A recursive Common Table Expression (CTE) in SQL Server allows you to perform recursive queries on hierarchical or graph-based data structures, such as organizational charts, family trees, transportation networks, etc. Recursive queries are used to loop through relationships between the data elements.